Key takeaways

 Project management | during the whole project | $3,950 – $4,100 |

-Overall, you will need approximately $56,000 to create your own basic functionality app.
-And the application development process will take 920 – 1020 hours, which equals 4 months.
-If you want a more personalized number, look for app development cost calculators on the internet — they can help estimate your project’s MVP cost.
+Overall, you will need approximately $56,000 to create your own basic functionality app, and the application development process will take 920-1020 hours, or around 4 months.
+If you want more accurate figures, contact us using the form below — our manager will contact you in 24 hours.

 About a decade ago, every business dreamed of creating an app just for the sake of having one.
 Startups were more concerned with what they COULD do, and not WHY should they do it, so the project analysis stage, or the discovery stage, was frequently underestimated.

-Even nowadays, according to a Clutch survey, only 70% of clients go through the project analysis stage with their development team.
+Even now, only 70% of clients go through the project analysis stage with their development team.
 However, the mobile app market is highly competitive, so the decision to eliminate the first stage can only lead to reputational and financial losses.

 As you can see in our own Purrweb’s breakdown, the average cost of this stage is relatively low.
 Yet it can save thousands of dollars in the future.